 Just as the name implies, the New Forest District is exactly that, a massive area of forested land where you can genuinely enjoy all that nature has to offer at its finest.
 This is one of the oldest districts in England and it has been well-curated over the course of several years.
 Located in Hampshire and only 69 miles from London, it’s a great place to take a breather from all the demands and stresses of daily life.
 There are all kinds of accommodations located within the New Forest District itself.
 No matter your interests or your budget, there’s something there for everyone.

 Visit the pretty village of Beaulieu, where you will find the national motor museum.
 The area also has countless places to eat and all kinds of outdoor activities.
-You can cycle or ride horses on the designated trails, and if you would like to live out your western fantasy then try out the riding trails at the Burley Villa school of riding.
+You can cycle or ride horses on the designated trails, and if you would like to live out your Western fantasy then try out the riding trails at the Burley Villa School of Riding.
 There are also more than 40 designated walking trails in the forest.
 On the other hand, you may decide that you’d rather just sit back, relax, and enjoy watching the wildlife.
 If you fancy a visit to the shops, there are several nearby.
 For places to stay, I would recommend the Mill at Gordleton, which is set alongside the river and with beautiful surroundings, charming rooms, and delicious home-cooked food.

-Cornwall, located in southwest England, has a long and storied past and one of the most beautiful counties the country has to offer.
+Cornwall, located in southwest England, has a long and storied past and is one of the most beautiful counties the country has to offer.
 While it’s technically and legally part of England, the majority of the people living there year-round consider themselves Cornish, not English.
 The area is highly dependent on tourism.
 As such, its population swells to two or three times the number of residents who live there full-time during the summer months.
 Located between the Celtic Sea to the north and the English Channel to the south, with the River Tamar to the east, it has long been considered an important tourist destination for those who enjoy beaches and unique shops.
 In fact, the area boasts miles of sandy beaches up and down the coastline, in conjunction with moorlands.
-The town of Newquay has 12 golden beaches that are awesome for surfing, a lively town center, and lots of places to eat and drink.
+The town of Newquay has 12 golden beaches that are awesome for surfing, a lively town centre, and lots of places to eat and drink.
 Come and experience the UK’s longest zip wire at Hangloose adventure at the Eden Project Cornwall.
 The best places to stay in Cornwall are Newquay, St Austell, St Ives, Falmouth, and Truro.

 6. Scottish Highlands